ckan/ckan/doc/install-from-source.rst

 This section describes how to install CKAN from source.
 This removes the requirement for Ubuntu 10.04 that exists with :doc:`install-from-package`.

-.. warning:: Installing from source is complex and recommended only for users with no access to Ubuntu 10.04 and core CKAN developers.
+.. warning:: Installing from source is complex and recommended only for CKAN developers or for distributions other than Ubuntu 10.04, for which these instructions provide a basis.

 For support during installation, please contact `the ckan-dev mailing list <http://lists.okfn.org/mailman/listinfo/ckan-dev>`_.